Islam Murtazaev: ONE Championship

 Murtazaev challenged Regian Eersel for the ONE Lightweight World Championship at ONE: Winter Warriors on December 3, 2021.
 He lost the bout via split decision.

 Murtazaev was expected to face the former Glory Welterweight Champion Nieky Holzken at ONE: X on March 26, 2022.
 The bout was later cancelled, as all Russian fighters were removed from ONE events taking place in Singapore.

 Murtazaev was expected to face Sinsamut Klinmee at ONE 159 on July 22, 2022.
 Murtazaev later withdrew because of a "family emergency" and was replaced by Liam Nolan.

 Murtazaev was expected to face the former Glory welterweight champion Nieky Holzken at ONE 162 on October 21, 2022.
 Holzken withdrew with an injury on October 17 and was replaced by Constantin Rusu.
 Murtazaev lost the fight by unanimous decision.

 Murtazaev faced Ahmet Kılıç at REN TV Fight Club on November 18, 2022.
 He won the fight by a first-round knockout.

 Murtazaev challenged Sergey Ponomarev for the Russian National -86 kg title at REN TV Fight Club on February 17, 2023.
 He won the fight by unanimous decision.

+Murtazaev was expected to face Jonatan Oliveira for the vacant WKU K-1 World -86 kg title at the November 18, 2023, REN TV Fight Club event.
+Oliveira withdrew with a torn biceps on November 15 and was replaced by the undefeated Sina Kazemi.
+Murtazaev won the fight by a first-round knockout.